ingo/ingo.github.io/_recipes/green_bean_shiraae.md

 ---
-title: Green Bean Shiraae
-original_title: いんげんの白和え
+author: Nami
 category: Sides
 description: Shiraae is a way of cooking - mixing lightly-cooked vegetables with crumbled tofu, miso, and sesame seeds.
 Spinach and green beans are commonly used for Shiraae dish.
 Enjoy eating vegetables!
-image: placeholder.jpg
+image: green_bean_shiraae.jpg
+original_title: "\u3044\u3093\u3052\u3093\u306E\u767D\u548C\u3048"
 size: 2 servings
+source: https://www.justonecookbook.com/green-bean-shiraae/
 time: 15 mins
-author: Nami
-source: https://www.justonecookbook.com/green-bean-shiraae/
+title: Green Bean Shiraae
-veggie: ✓
+veggie: "\u2713"
 ---
 Green Bean Shiraae is a traditional Japanese dish that combines lightly-cooked vegetables with crumbled tofu, miso, and sesame seeds.
 Commonly, spinach and green beans are used for this dish.
 It's a delightful way to enjoy your vegetables!

 ### Ingredients